stringfestdata/hf-da-resources/README.md

-# hf-da-resources
+# Resources for _Head First Data Analytics_

-Resources for HFDA (If you know, you know)
+The 🐈 is out of the 👜...